 Lesson 2: Other Ways to ID Waterfowl

 The course contains a series of interactive quizzes so you gain valuable practice in bird ID along the way.

 The Waterfowl ID Guides make a perfect companion to this course.
 These foldout guides help you identify waterfowl by noting the overall shape of the bird and the location of patches of white.
 Great in the field and as study aides in the course–get yours at the Wild Birds Unlimited at Sapsucker Woods store.

 Sign up for Be a Better Birder: Duck and Waterfowl Identification today!

 Meet the Course Authors

 Lee Ann van Leer works in Education at the Cornell Lab where she helps support online courses and run the Be a Better Birder webinar series.
 She is a certified bird bander and recreational birder, as well as having a degree in Zoology.
-She is a long-time participant and field-trip leader in Spring Field Ornithology, and leads weekend bird walks at the Lab.
+She is a long-time participant and field-trip leader in the Spring Field Ornithology course at the Cornell Lab, and leads weekend bird walks at the Lab.